Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * Write to a log file.
 * Return error codes.

+# Error codes

+Define:

+* Exit code 0: Success
+* Exit code 1: Input validation error
+* Exit code 2: File I/O error
+* Exit code 3: Blender operation error

 # Font rendering

 * Multi-line text are ignored.
 It means newlines are ignored in the string.
-* Special characters not in the font are shown with question mark `?` or any other clear symbol.
+* Special characters not in the font are shown with a globally available font like `Arial`.
 * Right-to-left languages are ignored for now.

 # STL export

 The STL should be:

-* binary.
+* Binary.
 * Millimeter units.
 * Single mesh containing the 3D ring and the text on it.